Mrs A Grimes

 Mrs M Helman and Mrs T Penny

-As the weather is beginning to get colder and wetter can you please make sure you have your coat in school.
+As we are now in the middle of Winter can you please make sure you have your coat (hat, scarf, gloves if needed) in school everyday.

 Your planner and reading book must be in school everyday.